 Replacement Option (for iPhone lighting cable)

 If you're looking for an iPhone lightning cable, without the lightning cable price, our current recommendation are these cables from Anker on Amazon.
 At the time of this writing, the three pack of a few different cable lengths is $27.99.
 Or if you're looking for something even more sturdy, I also like this cable enough to have bought it as a gift this past holiday season.
 We've used these cables in my household for a few years, and it hasn't made anyone angry yet, which is about the only nice thing you can say about a cable.

-You may have noticed that there are links to Amazon on this blog post — we may earn a small commission for those links.
+You may have noticed that there are links to amazon.com in this blog post — we may earn a small commission for those links.

 Our primary business is making our Decipher Tools software and solving iPhone problems, but occasionally while writing a tutorial, we find a solution that involves recommending buying an item, like a cable or case.
 We take external product recommendations very seriously, and we only link to products that we have actually tested ourselves.